MicrosoftDocs/sql-docs/docs/reporting-services/tools/design-reporting-services-paginated-reports-with-report-designer-ssrs.md

   If you use a project configuration that builds the report but doesn't deploy it, the report that's specified in the `StartItem` property of the current configuration opens in a separate preview window.

   > [!NOTE]
-  > To use debug mode, you must set a start item.
-In Solution Explorer, you right-click the report project and select **Properties**.
+  > You must set a start item to use debug mode.
+To set a start item, you go to Solution Explorer, right-click the report project, and select **Properties**.
 Then in **StartItem**, you select the name of the report to display.

   If you want to preview a particular report that isn't the start item for the project, you can select a configuration that builds the report but doesn't deploy it.
 For example, you can use the DebugLocal configuration.
 Then you right-click the report and select **Run**.
 You must select a configuration that doesn't deploy the report.
 Otherwise, the report is published to the report server instead of being displayed locally in a preview window.

 - **Print preview.** When you first view a report in preview mode or in the preview window, the view of the report resembles a report that an HTML rendering extension produces.
 The preview isn't HTML, but the layout and pagination of the report is similar to HTML output.

   You can change the view to represent a printed report by switching to print preview mode.
-When you select **Print Preview** on the preview toolbar, the report is displayed as though it were on a physical page.
+When you select **Print Preview** on the Preview toolbar, the report is displayed as though it were on a physical page.
 This view resembles the output that the image and PDF rendering extensions produce.
 The print preview isn't an image or PDF file, but the layout and pagination of the report is similar to output in those formats.
 You can choose the size of the report image, for example, and set the width of the page.

   The print preview helps you identify rendering problems you might encounter when you print the report.
 Common rendering problems include: